DaveMielke/NBP/b2g/ui/doc/navigation.rst

   the selected text.
 This, in other words, is an efficient way to delete a block of text.
 Just select it, and then delete it.

-A quick way to select all of the characters is to press Space+Dot8+a (dot 1).
+A quick way to select all of the characters within the input area is to press Space+Dot8+a (dot 1).

 Any subset of the characters within the input area can be selected by following these steps: